|

 Significant changes don’t happen overnight.
 Remember that!
 You need to work hard towards reducing your waste, and it will take time.

 Feeling anxious by seeing all the plastic around you won’t do any good.
-The best thing you can do is to focus on your own actions.
+The best thing you can do is to focus on your actions.

 To make a more significant change, you can always try to talk with your closest ones about the topic, and encourage them to start their low waste journey.